-Many people who work at the time of their breast cancer diagnosis return during or after treatment [182-183].
+Many people who work at the time of their breast cancer diagnosis continue to work during treatment or return to work soon after treatment ends [207-209].

 Your health care provider can help you decide when (and if) you are able to work (part-time or full-time).